Node0o1/dictBot/README.md

 > This allows users to search definitions of words within the Discord chat.
 >
 > New images coming soon
+>
+> Also creates a log of used commands for analysis purposes.
+Feel free to remove that line if desired.

 ##### *Type: Discord-Bot*